No products in the cart.

 Want 25 pages of stroke recovery exercises in a PDF?
 Click here to download our free Stroke Rehab Exercise ebook now (link opens a pop up for uninterrupted reading)

-Passive Range of Motion Exercises for Stroke Patients
+Upper Body Passive Range of Motion Exercises

-1. Forearm Stretch
+1. Hand Stretch

 2. Wrist Stretch